wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 - Name: Smart Thermostat
 - Account: Adventure Works (Sample)
 - Device ID: smt-9876
+-
 ![Customer Asset Configuration](../media/2-rg-unit3.png)

 5. Save the Customer Asset and leave the record open
-6. One the Command bar, select Register Devices and click OK.
+6. On the Command bar, select Register Devices and click OK.
 7. In your web browser select a new tab and navigate to [https://Portal.Azure.com](Https://Portal.Azure.com") (Log into Azure if prompted.
 You need an Azure subscription associated with the account you are using)
 8. Select Resource Groups

 ![Resource Groups](../media/3-rg-unit3.png)

 9. Open the IoT Hub that you are using with your Connected Field Service installation.
 10. Click on IoT devices.
 All currently registered devices with the IoT hub will appear.
 11. Select the smt-9876 device to open it.
 (Notice the Device ID, Primary & Secondary Keys, and the Primary and Secondary Connection strings.
 These can be beneficial when you are working with physical devices.)
 12. Click on Device Twin.

 ![Device Details, Device Twin](../media/4-rg-unit3.png)

-![device twin JSON document](../media/5-rg-unit3.png) This will display the device twin JSON document for this device.
+![device twin JSON document](../media/5-rg-unit3.png)

+This will display the device twin JSON document for this device.

 13. On your IoT Hub select and open the Simulator

 ![IoT Hub Window](../media/6-rg-unit3.png)

 14. Click the Simulator URL to open the Thermostat Simulator.
 (The simulator should open in a new tab)

 ![Simulator Window with URL](../media/7-rg-unit3.png)
 15. On the simulator click Connection.
 ![Simulator Connection Window](../media/8-rg-unit3.png)